‘Succession’ leads Emmy nominations with 25, while ‘Round 6’ makes history – International

 “As we prepare for the entertainment industry’s biggest night, we are thrilled to honor the innovators, creators, artists and storytellers who are driving this platinum era of television,” said Scherma.

-In the ‘Best Drama Series’ category with “Succession”, the violent South Korean satire “Round 6” follows the story of society outcasts competing for money in fatal versions of children’s games.
+In the ‘Best Drama Series’ category with “Succession”, South Korean violent satire “Round 6”, with 14 total nominations, follows the story of society’s outcasts competing for money in fatal versions of children’s games.
 Currently, the series is one of the largest audiences on Netflix.

 “Round 6” also received many acting nominations, including best actor for Lee Jung-jae.